filakhtov/gentoo-use-docs/sys-devel/gcc.md

 Pass the `--enable-systemtap` option to the configure script.
 Add a systemtap-style static marker to the debug hook function in the unwinder to enable GDB's (GNU Debugger) exception-handling code to work even in the absence of debuginfo.

 This flag should only be enabled for debugging purposes.

+### test
+Install additional dependencies that will only be required to run the test suite provided with a source code.
+Execute a `make -k check` command to run the suite when build is finished.
+Copies test results into `/usr/share/doc/gcc-<VERSION>/testsuite` directory.

+It is recommended to keep this flag disabled as it is only useful for the Gentoo team, developers and testers.

 ### vanilla
 Skip applying any patches.
 This means hardening features like SSP, PIE and others won't be available.